 • Around any fireplaces/chimneys;

-• Between the floor and wall juncture;
+• Between floor and wall junctures;

 • Around doors;